Pece17/IoTBeacon/README.md

 </html>
 ```

-Exit and save the file, and open address http://localhost/~iotbeacon to test if PHP is working correctly
+Open address http://localhost/~iotbeacon to test if PHP is working correctly

-The web page now shows the previously written headings and number 4, indicating that the PHP calculation was successful
+The web page now shows the previously written headings and number ```4```, indicating that the PHP calculation was successful

 ## 1.11.
 Installing Salt Master on the server